JackBosca/me445_project/README.md

 ## Data and file overview

-The `\main` folder contains the scripts that needs to be executed by the user and represents the logic of each theories (i.e. Potential flow and thin airfoil theory).
-Those scripts reproduces Figure 8 and 10 and are respectively :
+The project is run by the execution of two main script.
+Those scripts represents the logic of each theories (i.e. Potential flow and thin airfoil theory) and are repertioried in the `\main` folder :
 - `main_fig8.m`
 - `main_fig10.m`